smbowler/catstagram/README.md

     * ```git push``` then press Enter.
  * If you successfully ran these commands one at a time, your terminal window should look like this after you run the ```git push``` command :
  <img src="img/successful_push.png" style="max-height: 450px">
+ * Now, go to your portfolio URL (githubUserName.github.io), inspect the page (right click  > inspect), refresh, and you should see your changes.